grasscannoli/Selective-Repeat/README.md

 # Selective-Repeat and Go Back-N
-RDT using Selective Repeat and Go Back-N
+RDT using Selective Repeat and Go Back-N in Python.